 - Not Everything is Junk Boxes of old bank statements should be shredded (7 years is the norm), but what about the family heirlooms you want to bestow on your children or the collections you amassed that are part of you?

 What’s Good About Decluttering

 - Reduce Your Junk Pile What do you need all that stuff for, anyway?!
-Before you cement your decision to move, pick a room to focus on and sort through what you can trash, treasure or donate.
+Before you cement your decision to move, pick a room to focus on and sort through what you can trash, treasure, or donate.
 You’ll feel absolutely liberated with all the space you find!

-- Donate Household Items Doing good deeds for others are easy when you donate gently used items to a charitable organization that benefits the needy.
+- Donate Household Items Doing good deeds for others is easy when you donate gently used items to a charitable organization that benefits the needy.
 An added bonus is that you can deduct the monetary value of your donation from your income taxes.

 - Fun Reliving Happy Memories Remember the baby booties your grandmother knit for your newborn or your high school yearbook displaying hard work accomplished (including big 1980s hair)?
 Part of decluttering is soaking in memories you cherish.

 - Free for You and Me No storage means no extra cost for you, but the hidden cost is getting rid of something that you may need in the future or wish you kept.